Volver al blog

 Guías

-¿Alguna vez has necesitado escribir un selector CSS que sea independiente de la clase?
-Si tu respuesta es no, bueno, puedes considerarte afortunado.
-Si la respuesta es sí, entonces nuestra XPath Cheat Sheet es lo que necesitas.
+¿Alguna vez has tenido que escribir un selector CSS independiente de clases?
+Si tu respuesta es no, pues puedes considerarte afortunado.
+Si la respuesta es sí, entonces nuestra hoja de referencia de XPath es lo que necesitas.
 La web está repleta de datos.
-Negocios enteros dependen de juntar algunos de ellos para traer nuevos servicios al mundo.
-Las APIs son de gran utilidad, pero no todos los sitios web tienen APIs abiertas.
+Hay empresas enteras que dependen de reunir parte de ellos para ofrecer nuevos servicios al mundo.
+Las API son de gran utilidad, pero no todos los sitios web tienen API abiertas.
 A veces, tendrás que conseguir lo que necesitas a la antigua usanza.
-Tendrás que construir un scraper para el sitio web.
-Los sitios web modernos eluden el scraping renombrando sus clases CSS.
-Como resultado, es mejor escribir selectores que dependan de algo más estable.
-En este artículo, aprenderás a escribir selectores basados en la disposición de los nodos DOM de la página.
+Tendrás que crear un rastreador para el sitio web.
+Los sitios web modernos evitan el rastreo renombrando sus clases CSS.
+Como resultado, es mejor escribir selectores que se basen en algo más estable.
+En este artículo, aprenderás a escribir selectores basados en la estructura de nodos DOM de la página.

 XPath son las siglas de XML Path Language.
 Utiliza una notación de ruta (como en las URL) para proporcionar una forma flexible de apuntar a cualquier parte de un documento XML.